MollyBe/radarrSync/README.md

+# Credits
+Thanks to https://github.com/Sperryfreak01/RadarrSync for the initial inspiration that lead to https://github.com/hjone72/RadarrSync MultiServer branch.

 # RadarrSync
 Syncs two Radarr servers through web API.

 ### Why
 Many Plex servers choke if you try to transcode 4K files.
-To address this a common approach is to keep a 4k and a 1080/720 version in seperate libraries.
+To address this a common approach is to keep a 4k and a 1080/720 version in separate libraries.

 Radarr does not support saving files to different folder roots for different quality profiles.
-To save 4K files to a seperate library in plex you must run two Radarr servers.
-This script looks for movies with a quality setting of 4k on one server and creates the movies on a second server.
+To save 4K files to a separate library in plex you must run two Radarr servers.
+This script looks for series with a quality setting of 4k on one server and creates the series on a second server.

 ### Configuration